Merlin-dev/Merlin_v1/README.md

  * Bank

 Have some problems?
-Modified something you want to hare?
-Push issues or pull requests
+Modified something you want to share?
+Create issues or pull requests

 ### TO-DO: